NanoPhysicsCenter/RUMDEED/docs/source/run.rst

 Output files will be placed in a folder called out and are described in :ref:`output`.

-.. index:: Collisions, N₂, input, w_theta, work function, time_step, time step, box_dim, steps, emission_mode, nremit
+.. index:: Collisions, N₂, input, work, work function, time_step, time step, box_dim, steps, emission_mode, nremit